The Book of Mormon is a translation of ancient Gold Plates, which is not easily understood by our young kids.

 “Plates…the kind we eat from?”

 My husband wants to get some sheets of ore to help the kids understand this ancient way of writing.
 The metal would have to be soft enough to use a stylus so they can understand the difficult process of writing.
 We did one project with aluminum which worked well for showing the method.
-But they weren’t gold.
+But they weren’t golden in color.

 The Maxwell Institute has some good descriptions of the plates from witnesses here.
 Share these with your kids.
 This is a good project for celebration of the Feast of Trumpets, when Joseph got the Gold Plates from Moroni.

-- Gold contact paper (I got mine at a craft store, but Amazon has some too.) and Cardboard or you can buy Gold Card Stock Paper.
+- Gold contact paper (I got mine at a craft store, but Amazon has some too.) and Cardboard or you can buy Gold Card Stock Paper (but this may not be sturdy enough)

 - Copy of the Reformed Egyptian letters (Anthon Transcript)